CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 [**FORCE**](../../../apps/force.md) - Framework for Operational Radiometric Correction for Environmental monitoring.
 All-in-one processing engine with CLI for EO image archives.
 [FORCE example for Puhti](https://github.com/csc-training/geocomputing/tree/master/force)

 [**GDAL (OGR)**](../../../apps/gdal.md) - Geospatial Data Abstraction Library.
-Collection of command-line tools for accessing and transforming geospatial data, relatively fast and require little computational resources.
-GDAL support reading data directly from Internet or object storage.
+Collection of command-line tools for accessing and transforming geospatial data.
+It is relatively fast and requires little computational resources.
+GDAL supports reading data directly from Internet or object storage.
 GDAL is included in many other tools for data reading and writing.
 [GDAL example for Puhti](https://github.com/csc-training/geocomputing/tree/master/gdal)

 [**Julia**](../../../apps/julia.md) - Puhtis Julia installation does not include any geospatial packages, but they can be installed by the user.
 [JuliaGeo](https://github.com/JuliaGeo) provides an overview of packages for geospatial data.